 We can help you find space.
 We have an industrial park with an industrial building and shovel-ready green space.
 Utilities include not only electricity, natural gas, water, and sewer but also fiber-optic access to the Internet and telecommunications.
 Our park has state highway access, adjoins rail, and is less than 3 miles to I-555.
 We have options on other nearby green space acreage.
 Under an agreement with and assistance from the Arkansas Economic Development Commission (AEDC), the Chamber lists and maintains information on commercial/industrial buildings and sites in and around Trumann on Arkansas Site Selection.

 We can help you acquire incentives.
 AEDC also offers incentives for industry expansion or location into the state.
 Additionally, we have local industrial development incentives available through a Re-use Plan.

+We can help your organization engage through networking.
 Our Manufacturers and Producers Advisory Council (MPAC) and Merchants Advisory Council (MAC) engages local industry and business leaders in chamber committees dedicated to focusing on their specific needs.
 We conduct research regularly to gauge the business climate and identify needs for those involved so training and resources can be implemented to address those needs.

-The Chamber championed the concept and was instrumental in advocating for a utility extension under I-555 (completed in December 2016) that serves the western region of our city’s developing business district.
+The Chamber championed the concept and was instrumental in advocating for a utility extension under I-555 (completed in December 2016) that serves the western region of our city’s developing commercial district.

-Following 5+ years of collaborative efforts led by the chamber, $4,000,000 from Congress was appropriated to the Memphis District of the Corps of Engineers to make repairs (2016) to the St. Francis River southeast of Trumann.
+Following 5+ years of collaborative efforts led by the Chamber, $4,000,000 from Congress was appropriated to the Memphis District of the Corps of Engineers to make repairs (2016) to the St. Francis River southeast of Trumann.
 This initiative restored water control and subsequently provided access to the river for tourists, sportsmen and recreational enthusiasts while improving the region’s economic development.